 “You know what you said about me not laughing?
 You're right.
-I used to have a sense of humor, in fact when I was a kid I wrote a joke book, believe it or not.
-I mean I didn't publish it, I just shared it with my friends.
-But…” Hassan gazed at the dark street.
-“Well, life sort of shut me down, you know?
-I'm trying to get back to the real me, the person I used to be, but it's hard.
-And I appreciate you, Muḥammad, because when I'm around you I almost feel normal again.
+I used to have a sense of humor, but…” Hassan gazed at the dark street.
+“Well, life sort of shut it down.
+I'm trying to get back to the person I used to be, but it's hard.
+And I appreciate you, Muḥammad, because when I'm around you I feel normal again.
 So jazak Allāh khayr, may Allāh reward you for that.
 And I'm glad to get to know you too, Jamilah.
 I've been wanting to meet you properly, but it's hard for me to approach people.”

 Jamilah was stunned.
 The words were not what she would have expected to come out of Hassan's mouth.
 She was beginning to realize that she had misunderstood this powerful man.
 She had thought him arrogant, but at this moment he seemed more vulnerable than any man she'd met.

 Muḥammad gave Hassan a hug.
 “It's alright, dude.
 I like you just how you are.
 A bad-ass Arab, daily eating carob.”